TheJacksonLaboratory/FunDataR/3_multivariate/lesson3.md

   categorical variables to see if the group proportions of one variable was independent of the group value of the other variable.
-We used correlation tests to see if the distribution of two continuous variables were independent of one another.
+We used correlation tests to see if the distribution of two continuous variables were linearly independent of one another.
 We extended the ideas of the correlation test and the t-test to use linear regression to estimate the conditional mean of one continuous variable based on the value of another continuous variable.
-We saw that linear regression could also incorporate categorical variables, in which case it could be shown to be equivalent to the equal variances t-test and ANOVA.
+We saw that linear regression could also incorporate categorical variables, in which case it could be shown to be equivalent to the equal variances t-test and ANOVA procedures.

 When fitting a simple linear regression model with a **continuous predictor** `x`, we saw that two coefficients would be estimated.
 One was the coefficient for the continuous predictor `b1`, which is equivalent to the slope of the prediction line.
   The other coefficient was the intercept `b0`, which is a constant term in the prediction formula that describes the value of the response `y` when `x` is zero.
 This value sets the vertical position of the prediction line.
-Knowing these two values alone allows us to make predictions for future values:
+That is, increasing `b0` shifts the regression line upward without changing its slope, while decreasing `b0` shifts the regression line downward.
+Knowing these two coefficients alone allows us to make predictions for future values:
   `y = b0 + b1 * x1`.
 The accuracy of predictions would depend on the accuracy
-  of the assumption that the true relationship was linear, the accuracy with which the coefficients were estimated, and the magnitude of the error term, which describes the spread of data points about the prediction line.
+  of the assumption that the true relationship was linear, the accuracy with which the coefficients were estimated, and the magnitude of the error term, which describes the spread of data points around the prediction line.

 When fitting a simple linear regression model with a **categorical predictor** `x`, we saw that the number of coefficients estimated for `x` would depend on how